A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Sanctuary also provides shelter to Black Buck, Striped Hyena, Four-horned Antelope, Wild Cat, India Porcupine, Nilgai, Sambar, Leopard and Blue Bull.

 Tourists can stay at the lodge that is specially run for tourists visiting this green land.
-For other options, tourists can choose from a wide range of hotels in Gurgon and Delhi.
+For other options, tourists can choose from a wide range of hotels in Gurgaon and Delhi.

 How to Reach